AGCoL

 The FASTA files must be in the project's /sequence sub-directory (e.g. symap_5/data/seq/cabbN) for this to work.
 It reads the FASTA file(s), prints out the names and lengths of all sequences, then writes a summary.

 Summary: If your file has many small scaffolds and you just want to process the large ones, the summary will help you decide what to you as the project's Parameter Minimum length values.
-For example, the following output:
+For example, the following Length output:

 Values for parameter 'Minimal length' (assuming no duplicate lengths):